michalchudziak/react-native-geolocation/README.md

 Supported options:

+* `interval` --  The rate in milliseconds at which your app prefers to receive location updates.
+Note that the location updates may be somewhat faster or slower than this rate to optimize for battery usage, or there may be no updates at all (if the device has no connectivity, for example).
+* `fastestInterval` -- The fastest rate in milliseconds at which your app can handle location updates.
+Unless your app benefits from receiving updates more quickly than the rate specified in `interval`, you don't need to set it.
 * `timeout` (ms) - Is a positive value representing the maximum length of time (in milliseconds) the device is allowed to take in order to return a position.
 Defaults to INFINITY.
 * `maximumAge` (ms) - Is a positive value indicating the maximum age in milliseconds of a possible cached position that is acceptable to return.
 If set to 0, it means that the device cannot use a cached position and must attempt to retrieve the real current position.
 If set to Infinity the device will always return a cached position regardless of its age.
 Defaults to INFINITY.
 * `enableHighAccuracy` (bool) - Is a boolean representing if to use GPS or not.
 If set to true, a GPS position will be requested.
 If set to false, a WIFI location will be requested.